aws-quickstart/cdk-eks-blueprints/docs/addons/fluxcd.md

   .build(app, 'my-stack-name');
 ```

-3. Below is the code snippet `externaloperatorsecretaddon.ts` which shows the mechanism to setup `ClusterSecretStore` and `ExternalSecret` to read AWS Secrets Manager `bearer-token-auth` secret which is a GIT BEARER Token to sync private repositories :
+3. Below is the code snippet `externaloperatorsecretaddon.ts` which shows the mechanism to setup `ClusterSecretStore` and `ExternalSecret` to read AWS Secrets Manager `basic-access-auth` secret which is a GIT basic access authentication username and password to sync private repositories :

 ```typescript
 import 'source-map-support/register';